List of Hong Kong music awards: Ultimate Song Chart Awards Presentation

 CRHK's music awards (叱咤樂壇流行榜頒獎典禮) is usually the second major music awards ceremony of the year.
 Awards are determined by airplay on CRHK's FM 90.3 CR2 (based on spins).
 Spins for songs are only counted if they chart for that particular week (meaning if they make it on the station's weekly Top 20 chart).
 The awards ceremony are held on January 1, New Year's Day, every year.
 The awards have been held at number of different venues throughout the years including the Hong Kong Coliseum and Hong Kong Stadium.
 In recent years, they have been held at HKCEC Hall 3, but in 2007, like Metro Radio Music Awards, the award was held at AsiaWorld Arena instead.

 The only awards that are not determined by airplay are the four "My Favourite" awards, which are determined by votes from the public.
 The process in which votes are collected have changed throughout the years.
 Currently, the "My Favourite Male, Female, and Group" awards are determined by an official poll online.
 For the first round of voting, fans get to choose from a large list of nominees.
 The five artists with the most scores are then picked from the long list of nominees, and then the public gets to choose from the top 5 for the second round of voting.
 The top 5 nominees for the "My Favourite Song" award is also collected through online votes, but then for the final round votes are collected and counted on site at the awards ceremony.

 Due to the fact that CRHK's award ceremonies are determined by airplay, netizens compile the songs played on the station every day.
 The play counts are then posted on a number of online discussion forums and web sites.
 While the actual outcome is usually similar to what is compiled by fans online, there are always some differences.
 But CRHK claims that this is only because the radio station calculate airplay differently from fans.

-Jade Solid Gold Top Ten Songs Music Awards
+Jade Solid Gold Awards

-Jade Solid Gold Best Ten Music Awards Presentation, presented by TVB, is usually the third of the four major music awards held every year.
+Jade Solid Gold Awards, presented by TVB, is usually the third of the four major music awards held every year.
 The awards ceremony is generally held in early to mid January.
 Even though CRHK's music awards are generally given the most hype and attention, while in recent years, TVB's method of determining the winners have been questioned by fans, TVB's "Most Popular Male/Female" and "Gold Song Gold" awards are still seen as some of the most prestigious music awards in Hong Kong.
 The awards ceremony was held at the Hong Kong Coliseum annually, except for the 2008 edition which was held at Star Hall.
 Since 2011, the award's venue was moved to TVB City.